A Study in Evil: Voldemort, the Malignant Narcissist

 Rowlings portrait of Voldemort is uncannily consistent with psychologists understanding of malignant narcissists.
 A number of psychiatrists, notably M. Scott Peck (2), have identified a direct connection between malignant narcissism and evil.
 Among the ranks of malignant narcissists are serial killers such as Dennis Rader, and mass murderers such as Adolf Hitler.

-As the word is used in both expert and common parlance, however, narcissism means something more than our instinctive life-preserving love-of-self, but refers instead to a self-love that is undue and excessive.
+Since the word is used in both expert and common parlance, however, narcissism means something more than our instinctive life-preserving love of self but refers instead to self-love that is undue and excessive.
 Here, the etymology of the word is instructive, for narcissism has its origin in an ancient Greek myth about a beautiful young man named Narcissus who became so besotted with his reflection in a lake that he drowned while reaching out for his image.
-In effect, Narcissus extreme self-love led to his demise.
+In effect, Narcissus’s extreme self-love led to his demise.

 Narcissism, as excessive self-love, therefore should be distinguished from simple self-interest in that it is an excessive concern for oneself which goes above and beyond what is needed for biological survival.
 In fact, the myth of Narcissus would suggest that extreme self-love is ultimately self-destructive.